 You are a developer in the development phase of a project.
-You are beginning the development of a task or subtask.
+You are beginning programming; perhaps the development of a task or subtask, or perhaps refactoring or bug fixing.
+You are pretty confident you know what to do for a task, though you may not yet be sure how to do it.

-You think differently when writing tests and when writing code.
+You think differently when writing tests than when writing code.
 Testing requires that you take a broader view.
 Coding requires a microscopic view.
-Tests written after a task is coded too often test what was done, not what is wanted.
+Tests written after a task is coded too often test what was done, not what is wanted, if they get written at all.

-- Testing takes time. - You are pretty confident you know what to do for a task. - But things will change.
-Changes in future may require changes here also. - You want to build what the story says to build, but ONLY that.
+- Testing takes time.
+But debugging takes more time and is more frustrating. - In an agile project things will change.
+Changes in future may invalidate assumptions you make now.
+You need to make these assumptions visible. - You want to build what the story says to build, but ONLY that.
 You want to DTSTTCPW (Do the Simplest Thing that Could Possibly Work). - You feel some pressure, of course, to "just get on with it." - Programming is creative work.
 It requires thinking as well as coding. - You can design while testing.
-You can test while designing.
+You can test while designing. - You need to assure your tests capture your intent, not just your implementation.

-Therefore, write your tests for a feature before you build the feature.
+Therefore, write your tests for some code before you write the code.
 If the tests pass you are done.
+Capture your understanding in the test.
 Write no code without a failing test.
+This is also known as Test Driven Development.

 - If your organization has a testing group that will develop its own tests from some requirements documents (here just story cards) then this can seem like wasted effort.
 If you can get a member of the test group on your team, you will probably be able to write better tests and you might be able to feed your tests into their process.
 In other words, your tests might help them.
-But their tests, coming late, won't help you. - The purpose of unit tests is not the same as that of acceptance tests. - It will take the team a lot of time and effort to get comfortable with this practice.
+But their tests, coming late, won't help you. - The purpose of unit tests is not the same as that of Acceptance Tests.
+Unit tests test that you build what you think you should build.
+Acceptance tests test what the customer wants built: what you actually should build.
+You need both.
+The customer writes or specifies the acceptance tests.
+The developer creates the unit tests. - It will take the team a lot of time and effort to get comfortable with this practice.
 It also requires initial setup before the project begins.
-The coach can help with the former.
+The coach can help with the former. - Note that you work in very short test-implement cycles.
+Write a single test.
+Make it pass.
+Repeat.
+Don't try to write a lot of tests and then make them all pass at once.
+You will tend to forget where you are and get confused.
+The cycle is like the beating of your heart. - Write only enough code to make the test pass.
+Then think again about what other tests are needed.